 B. Monthly Uptime Percentage.
 As used in this SLA: (i) “Monthly Uptime Percentage” is calculated, for each Service separately, by subtracting from 100% the percentage of minutes during the applicable calendar month in which a particular Service was in a state of Unavailability; and (ii) “Unavailability” means when all running instances of a Service within our control have no external connectivity for 1 minute or longer and the lack of such connectively is not a result of or during Excluded Downtime.
 As applicable, the Services will be assumed to have been 100% available during any period of time that you did not have an Account or your Account was suspended.

 C. Excluded Downtime.
-As used in this SLA, “Excluded Downtime” refers to Service downtime or performance issues: (i) that result from maintenance or updates of the Services, Service Capabilities, or any of our networks or servicers used to provide the Services, but limited to no more than 1 hour of such maintenance in a calendar month; (ii) that result from any maintenance or updates which you request and/or preapprove; (iii) that result from a suspension or termination of Services, in accordance with the terms of the Agreement; (iv) caused by an Uncontrollable Event; (v) that result from any actions or inaction of you or any third party; and/or (vi) that result from Your Content, third party equipment, or any of your equipment, or other technology (other than third party equipment within our direct control).
+As used in this SLA, “Excluded Downtime” refers to Service downtime or performance issues: (i) that result from maintenance or updates of the Services, Service Capabilities, or any of our networks or services used to provide the Services, but limited to no more than 1 hour of such maintenance in a calendar month; (ii) that result from any maintenance or updates which you request and/or preapprove; (iii) that result from a suspension or termination of Services, in accordance with the terms of the Agreement; (iv) caused by an Uncontrollable Event; (v) that result from any actions or inaction of you or any third party; and/or (vi) that result from Your Content, third-party equipment, or any of your equipment, or other technology (other than third-party equipment within our direct control).

 For Monthly Uptime Percentage: Service Credit Percentage:

 Less than 99.5% but equal or greater than 99.0% 10%

 Less than 99.0% but equal or greater than 95.0% 20%